 The choices made in terms of materiality were in order to respect the local resources available.
 Not only in our studio workshop, but in our province.

-White oak is readily available in our southern Canadian forests and can withstand absorb high amounts of stress without breaking.
+White oak is also a raw material readily available in our southern Canadian forests and can withstand high amounts

 Form Us with Love